elchinatalpf/E-commerce-Back-End-ORM/README.md

   * [Questions](#questions)

 ## Installation
-Just enter in the console command line npm install.
+To install the application, enter the following command in your console: 'npm install'.

 These are the dependencies:
 ```
 "dependencies": {